williamdemeo/cs241-spring2022/README.md

 To request a make-up exam, a student must provide documented evidence of one of the following:

-+ Documented medical excuse - student's own medical emergency.
++  Documented medical excuse (student's own medical emergency).
-+ Documented medical excuse - a member of the student's family has a medical emergency.
++  Documented medical excuse (a member of the student's family has a medical emergency).
-+ Extra curricular activity sponsored University of Colorado.
++  Extra curricular activity sponsored by NJIT.
 +  Armed forces deployment (military duty).
 +  Officially mandated court appearances, including jury duty.
 +  A conflict with another exam or if you have three or more final exams on a given day.
 (In each case the exam with the fewest students must arrange the make-up exam.)

-If you miss an exam due to some unforeseen circumstance, you must contact the professor within one class meeting after the missed test and provide an explanation.
+If you miss the midterm exam due to some unforeseen circumstance, you must contact the professor within one class meeting after the missed test and provide an explanation.
 If your excuse is accepted, the missed test score may be replaced with 80% of your final exam score.
 For example, if your excuse is accepted and you score a 90% on the final, then you will receive a 72% for the missed test (0.80*0.90 = 0.72).

 -----------------------------------------------------------

 ## Asking Questions

 Students are strongly encouraged to ask lots of questions.
 If you don't understand something, please ask!